KartikKannapur/kartikkannapur.github.io/mooc.md

 ------------------------------------------------------------------------------------------------------------------------------

 ## 2018

+###### MOOCS:
+1. SQL Basics by Vertablo Academy
+2. Operating on Data in SQL by Vertablo Academy
+3. Creating Tables in SQL by Vertablo Academy

 ###### Books:
 1. Introduction to Statistical Learning by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani